Director: Dr. Douglas R. Spitz

 The following enzyme assays are routinely available: copper-and zinc-containing superoxide dismutase (CuZnSOD), manganese-containing superoxide dismutase (MnSOD), catalase (CAT), glutathione transferases (GSTs), glutamyl transpeptidase (GGT), glutamylcysteine synthetase (GCS), glutathione reductase (GR), glucose-6-phosphate dehydrogenase (G6PD), thioredoxin reductase (TRR), and glutathione peroxidases (GPx).
 Assays for the detection of prooxidant production in living cells (superoxide, hydrogen peroxide, lipid peroxidation products, etc.) are also be available.
 Antibodies, cDNA probes, transplatable human tumor xenograph models, will be provided.
 Services to measure glutathione/glutathione disulfide, thioredoxin/thioredoxin disulfide, glucose, ATP, lactate, NADP+/NADPH and NAD+/NADH are also available for monitoring oxidative metabolism.
 AES staff will carry out the proposed work or will advise the user and staff on how to perform and analyze the experiments.

-AES Rates: The regular charges for non-UI members associated with the AES are $25/sample for most assays if the lab staff runs the experiment and $12.50/sample if the investigator provides the personnel to be trained by the facility to run the sample.
+AES Rates: The regular charges for non-UI members associated with the AES are $40 to $50 per sample (includes sample prep, protein assay, and activity assay) for most assays if the lab staff runs the experiment, and $20 to $25 if the investigator provides the personnel to be trained by the facility to run the sample.
 The investigators are responsible for the supplies specific to their experiment but not for the quality assurance testing and maintenance of supplies, reagents, cell lines, and genetically manipulated animals.
-The charges are discounted 30% for UI members so it is typically $12.50/sample if the AES staff runs the experiment and $6.25/sample if the investigator provides the personnel to be trained by the facility to run the samples.
-All supply costs will also be discounted 30% for UI members.
+In addition, all costs are discounted 30% for members of the UI Cancer Center and the UI College of Medicine.

 AES Hours and Contact Information: Services are available 8AM-5PM Monday through Friday (and at other times based on specific discussion with Drs.
 Spitz and Domann).
 To set up an appointment, or if you have questions, please contact Mike McCormick at firstname.lastname@example.org.